GOCDB/gocdb/INSTALL.md

 as a sample instance with a small amount of example data to demonstrate GocDB.

 ###Deploy Required Data<a id="deploy-required-data"></a>
-The required data includes common lookup values such as countries, timezones common service types, default role types, default site certification statuses.
+The required data includes common lookup values such as countries, common service types, default role types, default site certification statuses.
 ```bash
 $ cd lib/Doctrine